 Media planning is the process of choosing the most appropriate platform to promote their client’s products or identity.

-One of the favourite areas in which to quickly ‘spread the word’ about a new online company is through the exploitation of social media networking.
+One of the favourite areas in which to quickly ‘spread the word’ about a new online company is through the exploitation of social media networking or sticky content.

 Marketing campaigns are specially devised to take advantage of ‘free advertising’ through social media networks.